 UPS is continuously developing solutions that help our customers reduce the impacts of their supply chains.
-Learn more about the solutions we’re working on with customers, city partners and other stakeholders to help minimize their carbon footprint and quickly deliver critical shipments.
+Learn more about the solutions we’re working on with customers, city partners, and other stakeholders to help minimize their carbon footprint and quickly deliver critical shipments.

 Solutions for Urban Environments

 Cities around the world are growing more crowded every day and this demographic shift is affecting quality of life in urban areas.
 At the same time, e-commerce is reshaping the way people live and work.

 Today, more than half the world’s population lives in cities.
 This growth is adding to the already common challenges of congestion, smog, and noise pollution.
 In an effort to reach their sustainability goals, attract millennial talent, and enhance economic competitiveness, some cities are taking actions that require new models of transport, including pedestrian-only, low- or zero-emissions zones.
 This has implications for how people get around, how they buy things, and how logistics companies deliver for customers.

 At UPS, we are helping to address these challenges through a variety of delivery concepts created specifically for urban centers through collaborations with city officials, universities, customers, thought-leaders, and other stakeholders.
 We began with one eBike in Hamburg, Germany and now have more than 30 pilot projects in cities around the world.
 Here are a few more sustainable urban solutions we are utilizing around the world: